Marklogic-retired/marklogic-data-hub/_pages/refs/gradletasks.md

 To pass parameters to Gradle tasks, use the `-P` option.

 {% include ostabs-run-gradle.html grtask="taskname ... -PparameterName=parameterValue ..." %}

-{% include note.html type="IMPORTANT" content="ml-gradle cannot be used to undeploy users, privileges, or amps." %}

 ### Running ml-gradle Tasks for Different Environments